Vasi2004/VasinaathPortfolio/manual copy of base assignment markdown files/minutes/README.md

   * Minute taker: Who took the minutes?
 * Agenda: What needs to be discussed?
 * Discussion summary: For each item the main point raised in the discussion
-* Descions: Record the decisions w.r.t to the product and system that were taken.
+* Descisons: Record the decisions w.r.t to the product and system that were taken.
 * Actions: Record tasks that were assigned to people
 * Next meeting: Set a date for the next meeting.

+* Header
+  * Date: Date: 15/08/2024
+  * Present: Joey, Aaron, Tanmay, Callum, Rikita, Zarrar, Htet
+  * Apologies: Vasi
+  * Minute taker: Joey
+* Agenda: Roles and responsibilities
+* Discussion summary: Introductions and exchanged contact details
+* Decisions: Minute taker role decided for next few weeks (Joey is minute taker this week)
+* Actions: Created means of contact (discord server)
+* Next meeting: 22/08/2024